bazilinskyy/coupled-sim/README.md

 Select the project from the Unity Hub projects list.
 Wait until the project loads in.
 If it is not in the Unity Hub list (it is the first time you are running the project), it has to be added first - click *Add* and select a folder containing the project files.

 ## Configuring the project
-The world in the simulator

-![](ReadmeFiles/player_system.png)

-![](ReadmeFiles/networking_manager.png)

-A central point for configuring the project is _Managers_ game object from the _StartScene_ scene.
+The central point for configuring the simulator is _Managers_ game object from the _StartScene_ scene.
 It has two components:
 - _PlayerSystem_ - gathering references to player avatar prefabs,
 - _NetworkingManager_ - gathering references to experiment definitions and elements spawned during networked experiment runtime (currently only waypoint-tracking cars - _AICar_).

+![](ReadmeFiles/player_system.png)

+![](ReadmeFiles/networking_manager.png)

+The experiment is defined solely with prefab containing the _ExperimentDefinition_ component in the root object.
+To edit the experiment definition, double click the prefab in the _Project_ window.

 ![](ReadmeFiles/experiment_definition.png)

-The experiment is defined solely with prefab containing the _ExperimentDefinition_ component in the root object.
-To edit the experiment definition double click prefab in the _Project_ window.

 ![](ReadmeFiles/project.png)